 A caveat before we start.
 The information below is time sensitive.

-Over the next few years this event promotion video strategy will be copied, re-worked and ultimately, it probably will be done to death.
+Over the next few years this event promotion video strategy for businesses will be copied, re-worked and ultimately, it probably will be done to death.

 Imagine if you will…

 Let’s start by imagining you’ve booked space at a really big industry event, exhibition or convention.
 Three days of being totally surrounded by potential customers who may or may not be aware of your existence, or how your great new products can transform their business.

 The thing is, you’re also surrounded by dozens (if not hundreds) of your direct competitors.

 How does your stand … stand out?

 If you’re one of the big guns in your industry, you can invest heavily.
 Size matters.
 Design matters.
 Quality matters.

 But if you're not one of the big boys, you need to outsmart them.

 And one of the best ways to do that is by sitting down and working out an event promotion video strategy for your business.